cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 :   Currently, the B-tree and the GiST index access methods support `INCLUDE`.
 In B-tree and the GiST indexes, the values of columns listed in the `INCLUDE` clause are included in leaf tuples which correspond to heap tuples, but are not included in upper-level index entries used for tree navigation.

-name
+**`name`**

-:   The name of the index to be created.
+The name of the index to be created.
 The index is always created in the same schema as its parent table.
 If the name is omitted, Cloudberry Database chooses a suitable name based on the parent table's name and the indexed column name(s).

-ONLY
+**`ONLY`**

-:   Indicates not to recurse creating indexes on partitions, if the table is partitioned.
+Indicates not to recurse creating indexes on partitions, if the table is partitioned.
 The default is to recurse.

-table_name
+**`table_name`**

-:   The name (optionally schema-qualified) of the table to be indexed.
+The name (optionally schema-qualified) of the table to be indexed.

-method
+**`method`**

-:   The name of the index method to be used.
+The name of the index method to be used.
 Choices are `btree`, `bitmap`, `hash`, `gist`, `spgist`, `gin`, and `brin`.
 The default method is `btree`.

 :   GPORCA supports only B-tree, bitmap, GiST, GIN, and BRIN indexes.
 GPORCA ignores indexes created with unsupported indexing methods.

-column_name
+**`column_name`**

-:   The name of a column of the table on which to create the index.
+The name of a column of the table on which to create the index.

-expression
+**`expression`**

-:   An expression based on one or more columns of the table.
+An expression based on one or more columns of the table.
 The expression usually must be written with surrounding parentheses, as shown in the syntax.
 However, the parentheses may be omitted if the expression has the form of a function call.

-collation
+**`collation`**

-:   The name of the collation to use for the index.
+The name of the collation to use for the index.
 By default, the index uses the collation declared for the column to be indexed or the result collation of the expression to be indexed.
 Indexes with non-default collations can be useful for queries that involve expressions using non-default collations.

-opclass
+**`opclass`**

-:   The name of an operator class.
+The name of an operator class.

-ASC
+**`ASC`**

-:   Specifies ascending sort order (which is the default).
+Specifies ascending sort order (which is the default).

-DESC
+**`DESC`**

-:   Specifies descending sort order.
+Specifies descending sort order.

 NULLS FIRST
 :   Specifies that nulls sort before non-nulls.
 This is the default when `DESC` is specified.